 Under what circumstances would Ryerson require a student to write a test of proficiency in the English language?

-Ryerson's English language proficiency policy requires applicants from a country where English is not the first language, or where English is an official language but not the first language, including applicants who have resided in Canada for less than four Calendar years to present proof of English proficiency at a satisfactory level.
+Ryerson's English language proficiency policy requires applicants from a country where English is not the first language or where English is an official language but not the first language to present proof of English proficiency at a satisfactory level.
+This includes applicants who have resided in Canada for less than four calendar years.

 Are Canadian citizens/ permanent residents attending secondary schools outside of Canada considered for admission as international students?

-Ryerson awards transfer credit on an individual basis for select programs for AP courses with an exam grade of 4 or higher, Advanced Levels with grades of 'C' or better, and Higher Level IB courses with final grades of 5 or better, and CAPE subjects with grades of III or higher.
+Ryerson awards transfer credit on an individual basis for select programs for AP courses with an exam grade of 4 or higher; Advanced Levels with grades of 'C' or better; Higher Level IB courses with final grades of 5 or better; and CAPE subjects with grades of III or higher.
 Engineering students are not eligible for these transfer credits for core and professional engineering courses.

 When will students receive an offer of admission?